Menu

 Vietnamese Traditions and Tobacco Smoking: A Deep Connection

-As it has been mentioned before, Vietnamese use a pipe called a bamboo bong to smoke Thuoc Lao.
-Typically, there are 3 main types of bamboo bongs in Vietnam.
+As it has been mentioned before, Vietnamese use a pipe called a "bong" to smoke Thuoc Lao.
+Typically, there are 3 main types of pipes in Vietnam.
 Each type will be used for different spaces and levels of severity.

 Bamboo Pipe (Điếu Cày)